 We have highlighted some of the key elements of the definition.
 It’s a reminder that creating content for B2B brands also requires a content strategy and content plan.

-Here are some of the key considerations for creating content:
+Here are some key considerations for creating content:

 Creating content and distributing it doesn’t automatically lead to people reading it.
-Rather, after creating content it's critical that marketing strategy clearly answer the key question: How will customers find our content?
+Rather, after creating content it's critical that your content strategy clearly answer the key question: How will prospective customers find our content?

 Here’s how different B2B digital marketing tactics work together to draw attention to your content:

 Content creation works hand in hand with SEO.
 In fact, B2B content marketing supports an SEO strategy to help B2B brands rank on the first page of search engine results.
-So, it’s important to identify key words based on those your customers are using in their searches.
-The content developed for your site and blog should be optimized for these key words, whether it is “Atlanta B2B content creation” or “preventing chargebacks.”
-Remember, over 90% of search traffic visits sites ranking on page one of the search engine results.
+So, it’s important to identify key words your customers are using in their online searches.
+The content developed for your site and blog should be optimized for these key words, such as “Atlanta B2B content creation” or “what is best small CRM.”

-Twitter, Facebook or LinkedIn and can be used to drive people to engage with your content.
+Social media, whether paid or not, helps people find and engage with your content.
 Just starting out in social media and don’t have a lot of followers?
 No problem, a small budget will help boost your content’s reach.

-It’s one of the most effective digital tactics to distribute your content.
+Email is one of the most effective digital tactics to distribute your content.
 Use your house lists to send out engaging and useful content.
 It’s not about sending out your company solution sheets, but content that addresses your audience’s pain points.
-Think actionable tips!
+Think actionable tips, events, product updates or industry news.

 All of the above digital tactics are elements that work together to generate leads.
 When content is deemed valuable, people will provide their contact information in return for more information.
-Of course, you won’t want to immediately hit them up for a sale, but you should nurture that contact.
-Of course, by creating content to support them across their buying journey.
+Of course, you won’t want to immediately hit them up for a sale.
+You should nurture that contact by creating content to support them across their buying journey.

 It’s important to remember that marketing and public/media relations work together to boost each other’s efforts.